nik-git/king_ccs/README.md

 ### matching_candies.py
 This is the Python script file which has the complete automation code for the challenge.

+### How to run as Pytest
+Run below command to test the steps as Pytest test case.
+This will work for two devices / brands.
+#### pytest test_ccs.py --brand Samsung
+Download conftest.py and test_ccs.py

 ### Setup
 1. Create a Windows VM with 8 GB RAM and 4 core CPU.
 2. Install Java 1.8